United States Telecom Association v. FCC (2016): Impact and subsequent developments

-The decision was immediately described as a victory for network neutrality, as well as the Obama Administration and then-FCC Chairman Tom Wheeler.
+The decision was immediately described as a victory for network neutrality, as well as a victory for the Obama administration and then-FCC Chairman Tom Wheeler.
 The new non-discrimination rules were set to go into effect later in 2016, but were put on hold while the ISP industry attempted an appeal to the U.S. Supreme Court.
 The appeal request, brought by several telecommunications firms and ultimately falling under the case name Berninger v.
 Federal Communications Commission, was denied certiorari by the Supreme Court in 2018 and the circuit court decision was allowed to stand.
 Justice Brett Kavanaugh abstained due to his previous involvement with the case in the lower courts.

-However, by that time an appeal was moot because in 2017 the FCC, now under the leadership of Ajit Pai during the Donald Trump Administration, had already voted to overturn its 2015 reclassification and return to the previous state of affairs regarding regulation of ISPs.
-That regulatory decision was framed as "Restoring Internet Freedom" and itself attracted widespread controversy as an illustration of the FCC's inconsistent stance on network neutrality based on its shifting leadership and political outlook.
+However, by that time an appeal was moot because in 2017 the FCC, now under the leadership of Ajit Pai during the first Donald Trump administration, had already voted to overturn its 2015 reclassification and return to the previous state of affairs regarding regulation of ISPs.
+That regulatory decision was framed as Restoring Internet Freedom in the document's title, and itself attracted widespread controversy as an illustration of the FCC's inconsistent stance on network neutrality based on its shifting leadership and political outlook.
 That action by the FCC was upheld by the D.C.
-Circuit Court, again as within the realm of the Commission's authority, in Mozilla Corp. v.
+Circuit Court, again as within the realm of the commission's authority, in Mozilla Corp. v.
 Federal Communications Commission (2019).
-Later, the Joe Biden Administration expressed support for yet another reversal, and restoration of the 2015 FCC reclassification decision that was upheld in the United States Telecom Association ruling, though that has not yet occurred as of late 2022.
+In 2024, the Joe Biden administration and the then-current leadership of the FCC expressed support for yet another reversal, and restoration of the 2015 reclassification decision that was upheld in the United States Telecom ruling.
+Under Chairwoman Jessica Rosenworcel, the FCC issued the commission again sought to reverse its stance on regulating network neutrality via the Safeguarding and Securing the Open Internet Order.
+That document was immediately challenged by the telecommunications industry, and was overturned in Ohio Telecom Association v.
+FCC, thus leaving the state of affairs after the United States Telecom ruling in place.